Ranieri Moore Cavaceppi

 - Professor Cavaceppi teaches various levels of Italian at American University, including beginner, intermediate, and advanced conversation and composition courses.
-As the primary instructor at AU, he promotes Italian studies by fostering interest in its culture, by inviting guest speakers to the university, and by supervising the independent study projects of undergraduate students.
+As the primary instructor at AU, Professor Cavaceppi supervises the independent study projects of undergraduate students.
 He is also the faculty advisor to the AU Italian Club.
-A Fulbright Fellow and a graduate of the University of Pennsylvania, Professor Cavaceppi received an MA in Italian Literature from the University of North Carolina and a PhD from Brown University for his research on Italian Renaissance Knights Hospitaller.
+A Fulbright Fellow and a graduate of the University of Pennsylvania, Professor Cavaceppi received an MA in Italian Literature from the University of North Carolina and a PhD from Brown University for his research on Italian medieval and Renaissance Knights Hospitaller.
 He spent his formative years in both Rome and Washington, DC.
-During the last eighteen years, Professor Cavaceppi has also taught Italian at Brown, UNC, and the Upward Bound Program.
-Additionally, he was the Assistant Director of the Brown in Bologna Program, coordinating the daily activities of study abroad students in Italy.
+During the last eighteen years, Professor Cavaceppi has also taught Italian at Brown and UNC; additionally, he was the Assistant Director of the Brown in Bologna Program, coordinating the daily activities of study abroad students in Italy.

 DegreesPhD, Italian Studies, Brown University

 MA, Italian Literature, University of North Carolina at Chapel Hill

 Languages Spoken:Fluent in English and Italian; reading knowledge of French and Latin